slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On present

 <!--
 > *"Half our life is spent trying to find something to do with the time we have rushed through life trying to save."  -- Will Rogers*

 - 96 blocks a day -- wait but why
-> *"We are always complaining that our days are few, and acting as though there would be no end of them."
--- Seneca*
 -->

 > *"Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart."